fergiemcdowall/search-index/README.md

 Search-index
 ============

 Search-index is a search index module for Node.js.
 Think "node version of Lucene, but much simpler".

 Search-index is built with the [soooperfast levelUP module](https://github.com/rvagg/node-levelup), and the [very useful Natural module](https://github.com/NaturalNode/natural).

 The Point of Search-Index is to simplify set up and operation of an search engine.
 Search-index is essentially free from configuration- the index is dynamic and morphs into the structure that you require automatically, based on the documents that it is fed.

 Search-index is in an alpha stage- meaning that it has been known to work quite well, but edge cases and portability may be challenging.
-Query-result is robust and sometimes indexing requires hand-holding.
+Query-result is robust.
 See known issues and performance tips below.

 #The Norch Search Engine

 Search-index is currently the index powering the [Norch search engine](https://github.com/fergiemcdowall/Norch).

 #Features